In conversation with your environment

 2. What role do stakeholders have?

 Before the conversation takes place, it is good to determine what role stakeholders have.
 If you are going to replace a driveway, it may be enough just to let your neighbors know.
-If you want to organize a festival in the neighborhood, then it is useful to let your neighborhood neighbors have a say in where, when and how the festival will be organized.
+If you want to organize a festival in the neighborhood, it is helpful to let your neighborhood neighbors have a say in where, when and how the festival will be organized.
 If you are a business owner who has a plan to build one or more homes, the neighborhood will look different again.
 Then you want to inform the neighborhood about the plans, but also think together about how they will experience the least inconvenience.
 Think about the view, traffic and noise pollution.
 So participation can take several forms:

 • Inform about your plan.
 This means that stakeholders receive information and can ask questions.